Last Updated on May 22, 2023 by Ellen

 My full recommendation!

 I highly recommend this facility for any expat who wants reasonably priced radiology services with a kind and friendly staff with basic English skills.

 Dr. Bejarano’s Facebook page is here.
 She also is responsive on Messenger – I texted with her a few times setting up the appointment.

 This is another example of how inexpensive and efficient medical care can be elsewhere in the world compared to the grossly overpriced, incredibly inefficient U.S. health care system.

 I had a previous mammogram in Chetumal, Mexico.
 Read about that here.

 Also, I had a mammogram, sonogram, and surgical breast biopsy in Puerto Escondido.
 Read about that here.

-(Note, in June 2018, Ellen was diagnosed with early-stage breast cancer.
+(Note, several months later, June 2018, Ellen was diagnosed with the earliest-stage of breast cancer.
 Those stories, of her diagnosis and treatment overseas, are here.)